ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 ''''''''''''''''''''''

-To get more control over where files are stored, you can manually upload and download them to the server, and specify their names.
+To get more control over where files are stored, you can manually upload and download them to the server and specify their names.

 Loading input files
 ~~~~~~~~~~~~~~~~~~~